-Her new costume was something of a departure from her classic uniform: black leather body-suit, black fishnets, black biker boots, black leather jacket with pushed-up sleeves, black choker with white canary figure at throat, black fingerless biker gloves, and black flat-top haircut.
+Her new costume was something of a departure from the blue and white costume she’d adopted last year: black leather body-suit, black fishnets, black biker boots, black leather jacket with pushed-up sleeves, black choker with white canary figure at throat, black fingerless biker gloves, and black flat-top haircut.

 “And I thought I was angry!”

 “Oliver, you know why I changed my costume.
 I wanted to get out from under my mother’s shadow.
 The blue and white jumpsuit obviously didn’t work, so that’s why I chose this.
 It honors my mother’s costume and at the same time says don’t mess with me.”

 J’onn said something that the Canary couldn’t quite hear.

 Suppressing a grin, the Martian Manhunter replied, “I said I like it.
 Quite a looker.”

 “If we’re done with all the snappy banter, three of us need to pay a visit to Ms. Catherine Cobert,” Batman said as Canary and the Manhunter head to the teleporter tube.
 “Since I’m assuming you’re staying behind, Oliver, there’s a couple of people I need you to call for me.”